LEO (Low Earth Orbit)

 There are two main transfer methods to reach GEO:

-- Chemical propulsion: The satellite is launched into a Geostationary Transfer Orbit (GTO), then performs a high-thrust burn at apogee to circularize into GEO.
+- Chemical propulsion: Inject to Geostationary Transfer Orbit (GTO), then perform a high-thrust apogee burn to circularize into GEO.

-- Electric propulsion: The satellite is placed in GTO and gradually raises its orbit over several months using low-thrust engines.
-This method reduces launch mass and cost.
+- Electric propulsion: Start in GTO, then slowly raise and circularize over months with low-thrust engines-reducing launch mass and cost.

 Van Allen belt (purple region) and Earth orbits